Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Introduction

-Current RL-based NCO methods typically train the model on small-scale instances (e.g., with $100$ nodes) and then attempt to generalize it to larger-scale instances (e.g., with more than $1,000$ nodes)~\citep{kool2019attention,kwon2020pomo}.
-Although these models demonstrate good performance on instances of similar scales to the ones they were trained on, they struggle to generate reasonable good solutions for instances with much larger scales.
-Recently, two different types of attempts have been explored to address the crucial limitation of RL-based NCO on large-scale generalization.
-The first one is to perform an extra search procedure on model inference to improve the quality of solution over greedy generation~\cite{hottung2021eas,choo2022sgbs}.
+To address the crucial limitation of RL-based methods on large-scale generalization, two different types of attempts have been explored.
+The first one is to perform an extra search procedure on model inference to improve the quality of solutions over greedy generation~\cite{hottung2021eas,choo2022sgbs}.
 However, this approach typically requires expert-designed search strategies and can be time-consuming when dealing with large-scale problems.
-The second approach is to train the model on instances of varying scales~\cite{khalil2017s2v_dqn,cao2021dan}.
-The challenge of this approach lies in effectively learning cross-scale features from these varying-scale training data to enhance the model's generalization performance.
+The second approach is to train the model on instances of varying scales~\cite{khalil2017s2v_dqn,cao2021dan,zhou2023omni}.
+However, learning cross-scale features effectively for better generalization performance remains a key challenge for RL-based neural routing solvers.